codekcv/headless-commerce/README.md

 ---
 ### QA
+Q. Why not use Nx for monorepo architecture?
 Q. Why Redux and Apollo Client together?
 Q. Why not use CSS-in-JS or utility classes?
 Q. Why NestJS over plain Express?